Shaleeta/607-2024/Goblin.md

 I am team **Goblin** I am going to be making an interactive audiobook for [The Princess and the Goblin](https://www.gutenberg.org/cache/epub/708/pg708-images.html) by George MacDonald.
 The tale follows a princess and a cast of goblins who hate poetry.

-For this project, I have hopes to make an interactive audiobook similar to Webtoons that have background music and voice acting while also being easy to follow as it is a children's fairy tale.
+For this project, I have hopes to make an interactive audiobook similar to Webtoons that has background music and voice acting while also being easy to follow as it is a children's fairy tale.

 ---